 Any employee earning more than $30 per month in tips must receive earnings in line with Maryland minimum wage hourly rates.
 However, employers can apply a tip credit for all but $3.63 of the hourly rate.

 If a tip credit is used, those employees must receive a printed or electronic wage statement each pay period in addition to pay stubs and paychecks.
 This statement outlines an employee’s hourly rate and breaks down the allocation of tips between credited hours and additional cash wages.

-For 2020, Maryland’s unemployment tax rate ranges from 0.3% to 7.5% with a taxable wage base of $8,500.
+For 2020, Maryland’s unemployment tax rate ranges from 1% to 10.5%.
 The rate is calculated according to the ratio of an employer’s experience with benefit charges and taxable payroll over the past three fiscal years ending on June 30.
 Essentially, “experience” refers to whether a business has had any employees make claims for state unemployment benefits in the past.

 These rates can vary annually, so keep an eye out for updates.

 In most cases, hiring a new employee or rehiring a former employee after a 90-day unpaid absence will need to be reported to the Maryland State Directory of New Hires.
 Some notable exceptions include hiring immediate family members and employees earning less than $1,000 in a quarter.

 You’ll need to report the following information for any new hire or rehire who doesn’t meet these exceptions:

 - Your Federal Employer Identification Number (FEIN)